 Though donkeys are slower than horses, their sure-footedness made them ideal pack animals.
-Particularly for mountainous regions where wheeled vehicles were impractica
+Particularly for mountainous regions where wheeled vehicles were impractical.

 Donkeys proved to be handy in ancient Greece where paved roads were few and far between.
-This often ruled out oxen-pulled carts which struggled with the rough terrain.
-In the province of Attica, which was ruled by the city of Athens, donkeys transported citizens and carted trade goods between Athens and surrounding towns and villages.
+Oxen-pulled carts struggled with the rough terrain.
+In the province of Attica, which was ruled by the city of Athens, donkeys transported citizens and trade goods between Athens and surrounding towns and villages.

 Another pack animal important to developing human society was the camel.

-The hump on camels’ backs contains stored fat which converts to energy when food is scarce.
-As they metabolize the stored fat, the hump diminishes but enlarges again once they eat and drink
+This hump contains stored fat which converts to energy when food is scarce.
+As camels metabolize the stored fat, the hump diminishes but re-expands once they eat and drink.

 Camels can carry loads of approximately 300 lbs ( 136 kilograms)